-KCNMB4 (Potassium Channel Subfamily M Regulatory Beta Subunit 4) is a Protein Coding gene.
-Among its related pathways are Platelet homeostasis and Hemostasis.
-GO annotations related to this gene include potassium channel regulator activity and calcium-activated potassium channel activity.
-An important paralog of this gene is KCNMB2.
+KCNMB4 (Potassium Calcium-Activated Channel Subfamily M Regulatory Beta Subunit 4) is a Protein Coding gene.
+Among its related pathways are Aldosterone synthesis and secretion and Response to elevated platelet cytosolic Ca2+.
+Gene Ontology (GO) annotations related to this gene include potassium channel regulator activity and calcium-activated potassium channel activity.
+An important paralog of this gene is KCNMB3.

 UniProtKB/Swiss-Prot for KCNMB4 Gene

 Regulatory subunit of the calcium activated potassium KCNMA1 (maxiK) channel.
 Modulates the calcium sensitivity and gating kinetics of KCNMA1, thereby contributing to KCNMA1 channel diversity.
 Decreases the gating kinetics and calcium sensitivity of the KCNMA1 channel, but with fast deactivation kinetics.
 May decrease KCNMA1 channel openings at low calcium concentrations but increases channel openings at high calcium concentrations.
 Makes KCNMA1 channel resistant to 100 nM charybdotoxin (CTX) toxin concentrations.